iamtheblackunicorn/inspolicious/README.markdown

 ## ABOUT :books:

 I recently wanted to dive into Node.js and all of its projects and frameworks.
 I have been playing around with Vue.js for some time now and finally seriously decided to make a project using Vue.js.
 This project is a word generator for creative people.
 So if maybe you need some words or ideas for a seed of an idea for a story or an artwork, this generator gives you a random bunch of words.
+To use this tool, simply click the link for the deployed version of ***Inspolicious***.
 Enjoy. :heart:

 ## DEPLOYED PROJECT ON NETLIFY :rocket: